 My lease is due to end soon, what can I do?

 Currently you can hand back your car as normal and, of course, vehicle inspection staff will adhere strictly to health and safety guidelines.
-If your lease deal is due to end soon and you are social distancing, you can discuss an extension with your lease provider.
+If your lease deal is due to end soon and you are social distancing or in isolation, you can discuss an extension with your lease provider.
 Depending on providers, a range of options are usually available, including a formal extension which allows you to extend your lease agreement by three months or more, or an informal extension, which is available for a shorter rolling period.